salixzs/Dapper.Cqrs/README.md

 # Usage

-When packages are added and set-up (see "Installation" section below) - as application developer you need to do two things (besides writing tests).
+When packages are added and set-up (see "[Setup](https://github.com/salixzs/Dapper.Cqrs/wiki/Setup)" in Wiki) - as application developer you need to do two things (besides writing tests).

 * Create `IQuery` (Data retrieval) or `ICommand` (Data modification) implementation classes based on provided base classes.
 * Inject `ICommandQueryContext` into your business logic class and use it to execute `IQuery` and `ICommand` classes against database engine.
 This is the only dependency required to work with database (Yeah, no more numerous repositories to depend upon!)